radcamp/radcamp.github.io/Brisbane2025/ipyrad-CLI-FullTutorial.md

 file.
 Even though we do not need to demultiplex our data here, we still need to run this step to import the data into ipyrad.

-> **Note on step 1:** If we would have data which need demultiplexing, Step 1 will create a new folder, called `cheetah_fastqs`.
+> **Note on step 1:** If we would have data which need demultiplexing, Step 1 will create a new folder, called `seadragon_fastqs`.
 Because our data are already demultiplexed, this folder will not be created.

 Now lets run step 1!